awsdocs/aws-config-developer-guide/doc_source/iamrole-permissions.md

 ### IAM Role Policy for Amazon SNS Topic<a name="iam-role-policies-sns-topic"></a>

-The following example policy grants AWS Config permissions to access your SNS topic:
+The following example policy grants AWS Config permission to access your SNS topic:

 ```
 {